ProtopiaTech/workshop-apim-en/apimanagement-2.md

 #### Email Configuration

-The templates for the email notifications are managed from the Azure Management Portal
+The templates for the email notifications are managed from the Azure Management Portal, directly on the blade's side menu.

-- Look at notifications
-- Look at email templates
+Look at the available notifications and notifications templates which are customizable

 ![](Images/APIMNotifications.png)